zjunlp/SPEECH/README.md

 🍎 The project is an official implementation for [**SPEECH**](https://github.com/zjunlp/SPEECH) model and a repository for [**OntoEvent-Doc**](https://github.com/zjunlp/SPEECH/tree/main/Datasets/OntoEvent-Doc.zip) dataset, which has firstly been proposed in the paper [💬SPEECH: Structured Prediction with Energy-Based Event-Centric Hyperspheres](https://arxiv.org/abs/2305.13617) accepted by ACL 2023 main conference.

+🖥️ We also release the [poster](https://github.com/zjunlp/SPEECH/tree/main/ACL2023@Poster_Speech.pdf) and [slides](https://github.com/zjunlp/SPEECH/tree/main/ACL2023@Slides_Speech.pdf) for better understanding of this paper.

 🤗 The implementations are based on [Huggingface's Transformers](https://github.com/huggingface/transformers) and also referred to [OntoED](https://github.com/231sm/Reasoning_In_EE) & [DeepKE](https://github.com/zjunlp/DeepKE).

 🤗 The baseline implementations are reproduced with codes referred to [MAVEN's baselines](https://github.com/THU-KEG/MAVEN-dataset/) or with official implementation.